Louis Jacolliot: Biography

 Born in Charolles, Saône-et-Loire, he lived several years in Tahiti and India during the period 1865-1869.

-Jacolliot's Occult science in India was written during the 1860s and published 1875 (English translation 1884).
+Jacolliot's Occult science in India (French Le spiritisme dans le monde) was written during the 1860s and published 1875 (English translation 1884).
 Jacolliot was searching for the "Indian roots of western occultism" and makes reference to an otherwise unknown Sanskrit text he calls Agrouchada-Parikchai, which is apparently Jacolliot's personal invention, a "pastiche" of elements taken from Upanishads, Dharmashastras and "a bit of Freemasonry".

 Jacolliot also expounds his belief in a lost Pacific continent, and was quoted on this by Helena Blavatsky in Isis Unveiled in support of her own Lemuria.

 In Jacolliot's book La Bible dans l'Inde, Vie de Iezeus Christna (1869), he compares the accounts of the life of Bhagavan Krishna with that of Jesus Christ in the Gospels and concludes that it could not have been a coincidence, so similar are the stories in so many details in his opinion.
 He concludes that the account in the Gospels is a myth based on the mythology of ancient India.
 Jacolliot does not claim that Jesus was in India as some have claimed.
 "Christna" is his way of spelling "Krishna" and he wrote that Krishna's disciples gave him the name "Iezeus" which means "pure essence" in Sanskrit.
 However, Sanskrit philologist Max Müller confirmed that it is not a Sanskrit term at all and "it was simply invented" by Jacolliot.